danielaczarref/node-api-mongodb/README.md

-# Node API with MongoDB connection
+# Node REST API with MongoDB connection

 The purpose of this API is to obtain and send information from temperature sensors via the "/ sensors" route.